HoucemNaffati/A-Software-Craftsmanship-KATA/README.md

 ### Let's rock'n'roll!

-This is an advanced exercise to introduce TDD|SOLID|Hexagonal Architecture. :computer:
+This is an advanced exercise to introduce _TDD_, _SOLID_ design principles and _Hexagonal Architecture_. :computer:

 1. Implement example-mapped [**specifications**](Spec.md) using TDD. (~45min is a reasonable estimate) :hammer:
 2. Try to apply craftsmanship's [**rules and principles**](OurRules.md). :wrench: